Golf Clubs for Beginners: What Do I Need in My Bag?

 MacGregor DCT3000

-If you’re new to MacGregor golf, they’ve been around since 1829 and make some great starter sets.
+If you’re new to golf, MacGregor has been around since 1829 and makes some great starter sets.
 Their DCT3000 starter set is one of their most popular products for beginner golfers.

 MacGregor DCT3000

-It offers a titanium head driver, stainless steel fairway wood, two hybrids, irons, and a mallet putter.
-The deluxe stand bag ensures that you have everything you need to start playing right away
+The set comes with a titanium head driver, stainless steel fairway wood, two hybrids, irons, and a mallet putter.
+The deluxe stand bag ensures that you have everything you need to start playing right away.

-You also get 4 head covers to protect your clubs while you’re on the course and the set is available in both steel and graphite shafts, so you can choose the option that best suits your needs.
+You also get four head covers to protect your clubs while you’re on the course.
+Plus, the set is available in both steel and graphite shafts, so you can choose the option that best suits your needs.

 Callaway Strata